BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/FieldDataCSVWriter.md

 ======

 ## Group (Subgroup) ##
-I/O Filters
+I/O Filters (Output)

 ## Description ##
-This Filter writes the __Field__ data, using a filename input by the user, to an output file in _CSV_ format.
+This Filter writes the **Field** data, using a filename input by the user, to an output file in *CSV* format.
+Every array in the **Field** map is written as a column of data in the csv file.
+The user can choose to write the neighbor data.
+Neighbor data are data arrays that are associated with the neighbors of a **Field**, such as: list of neighbors, list of misorientations, list of shared surface areas, etc. These blocks of info are written after the scalar data arrays.
+Since the number of neighbors is variable for each **Field**, the data is written as follows (for each **Field**): Id, number of neighbors, value1, value2,...valueN.

 ## Parameters ##